 - Personalization - Are we, or are others, responsible for the causes of the problem?

-An optimistic perspective encourages us to see our problems as temporary, confined to one area of life, and as not entirely our fault.
-From this perspective, we see obstacles as challenges and recognize ways we can alter our efforts to better accomplish our goals (Seligman, 2006).
+An optimistic perspective encourages us to see our problems as temporary, confined to one or two areas of life, and as not entirely our fault.
+From this perspective, we are better able to see obstacles as challenges and recognize ways we can alter our efforts to accomplish our goals (Seligman, 2006).

 At the foundation of optimism is a belief in our personal capacity to influence others and our environment.
 Accepting that we have a level of control means acknowledging that we choose our values and activities, we choose who we interact with and where/when, and we choose how we earn income.
 While the world is changing around us, we use an internal locus of control to see that the outcomes of our actions are, at least in part, the results of our own ability (Seligman, 2006).
-For more information on power and control, click here.
+For more information internal vs external loci of control, click here.

 We can use goal setting as a tool to imagine our own optimistic future.
 Short-term goals should be achievable within six months, long term goals may take years, and lifetime goals involve how we see ourselves aging and the type of person we hope to become (Rosselló, 2007).
 The most effective goals are described as SMART.
 Let's consider the following when setting our goals (SAMHSA, 2021):